Antarctica: Empire of the Penguin: Rumors and announcement

-Construction
+Construction & opening

 The Penguin Encounter, Friends of the Wild and Antarctic Market Restaurant closed on January 3, 2012.
 They were demolished during the first half of 2012, with vertical construction beginning in July.
 Construction continued into 2013, with construction walls coming down one week before the attraction's opening.
 The attraction cost over $40 million.

-Opening

 On February 19, 2013, SeaWorld Orlando announced that "Antarctica: Empire of the Penguin" would open on May 24.
 Unlike many attractions, the ride had no soft opening period; instead, it was open to a select number of employees and their families, travel media and bloggers before its public opening.

 On May 24, 2013, SeaWorld Orlando opened the attraction to the public.
 The opening drew thousands of guests to the ride, with some waiting more than four hours to board.

+Closure

+On March 15, 2020, SeaWorld Orlando temporarily closed due to the COVID-19 pandemic affecting the state of Florida.
+When the park reopened in June of that year, the exhibit reopened, but the ride remained closed.
+Guests still watched the pre-show, but were taken into the non-rider pre-show room that gives access to the penguin exhibit instead of taking the path to the loading area.

+In late 2023, SeaWorld announced Penguin Trek, a launched indoor/outdoor roller coaster that will replace the dark ride.
+The coaster named Penguin Trek opened in July 2024.